houchangsheng/BIFM/README.md

 ```
 $ make
 ```
-- Run the examples, and the program will output some statistics about the accuracy and efficiency.
+- Run BIFM, and the program will output some statistics about the accuracy and efficiency.
 ```
 $ ./bifm
 ```